Video Game: Legend of Legaia aka: Legaia 2 Duel Saga

 There are also two fights each against both Cort and Gaza.

-Rose-Haired Girl: Noa has hair which is somewhere between red and this.
+Rose-Haired Sweetie: Noa has hair which is somewhere between red and this.
 Her personality aligns more in this direction — as the youngest of the three heroes and by far the most naivenote See Raised by Wolves.
 Though not quite The Pollyanna, she is the most cheerful and gregarious of the heroes.

 Satanic Archetype: Rogue.
 A former Ra-Seru who led a rebellion against Tieg, the creator deity and in-universe equivalent of God a thousand years ago.
 The Rogue were put down by Tieg's strength, sealed away in the Tower of Rogue, the universe's equivalent of Hell, for all eternity.
 When Cort finds a piece of Rogue, he promptly fuses with it, granting him great power and an ambition for evil.